Does Call Center Outsourcing Harm Customer Service Quality?

 If this sounds familiar, your customer support department might be experiencing call center burnout.
 Usually, this happens when too much stress builds up over time.
 This leaves your agents emotionally, physically, and mentally drained!

 But it doesn’t have to be this way.
 In this article, let’s talk about the warning signs of burnout and learn how to prevent call center burnout.
-Also, we will learn about some latest technologies that can make daily tasks easier and less stressful for your agents.
+Also, we will learn about the warning signs of call center burnout and proven tips to prevent burnout while improving CX.

 6 Warning Signs of Call Center Burnout

-Studies show that the financial impact of replacing a burned-out employee can range from $10,000 to $21,000.
-This includes recruitment, training, and lost productivity costs.
+Studies show that replacing a burned-out employee costs $10,000 to $21,000 in recruitment, training, and lost productivity.
 Additionally, turnover-related costs can amount to 30-50% of an employee’s annual salary.

 Thus, as a business owner, you must keep tracking the following six red flags.
 If you see at least three of these signs, it may be time to reduce the workload of your agents: